-Any modifications to the HV-TAC structure should meet the objectives of FERC ratemaking principles and ISO cost allocation principles described in the ISO's June issue paper.
-The major objectives the ISO reflects in its proposed TAC structure modifications are two overarching concepts.
+Any modifications to the HV-TAC structure should meet the objectives of FERC ratemaking principles and ISO cost allocation principles described in the ISO's June issue paper.7 The major objectives the ISO reflects in its proposed TAC structure modifications are two overarching concepts.
 First, TAC allocation should reflect cost causation and cost drivers when decisions to invest in transmission infrastructure were made. i.e., load for which the facilities were built should continue to pay for transmission built to serve them, regardless if their usage patterns change somewhat over time; the regulatory compact still stands.
 Second, TAC allocation should also reflect benefits provided to users, which may differ from cost causation.
 To accomplish this second objective, the ISO must decide how to best measure customer benefits.
 The ISO supports a rate structure that fairly links the billing determinants to the benefits accrued to grid users.
+The ISO believes the proposed modifications to the TAC billing determinants described herein appropriately balance these two primary objectives and reflects both cost causation and benefits received by users of the transmission system.